OSC/ondemand/README.md

         nginx_stage pun --user=bob --skip-nginx

     this will return the per-user nginx config path and won't run nginx.
-In addition it will remove the URI redirect from the config unless we specify `--app-init-uri`.
+In addition it will remove the URI redirect from the config unless we specify `--app-init-url`.
 ```

 If a user visits a URL and the per-user NGINX config does not find a location
-that maps to this URL, it will redirect the user to the relative URI supplied
+that maps to this URL, it will redirect the user to the URL supplied in
-in `APP_INIT_URI`.
+`APP_INIT_URL`.
 If none is supplied, then the user will receive a 503 status
 code by the server.

 ### APP Command